About the National Provider Identifier (NPI)

 When Do Medical Students Get Their NPI Numbers?

-All health care providers are eligible for NPIs and may apply for them.
-Because medical students, interns, residents and fellow are health care providers, they are eligible for NPI registration and an NPI number.
+All health care providers are eligible for NPIs and may apply for them and become listed in the national NPI registry.
+Because medical students, interns, residents and fellow are healthcare providers, they are eligible for NPI registration and an NPI number.
 If they do not transmit any health data in connection with a transaction for which the Secretary of health and Human Services has adopted a standard, they are not "covered" healthcare providers under HIPAA and are not required by the NPI Final Rule to obtain NPIs.
 If they do, however, they would be covered healthcare providers and they must get NPIs.

 If interns or residents prescribe medications for patients whose prescriptions are filled by pharmacies, refer patients to other healthcare providers, or order test for patients from other healthcare providers, those pharmacies and other healthcare providers will need to identify them as prescribers or as providers who referred patients or who ordered tests for patients in the claims transactions that they submit to health plans.
 Health plans may require that the NPI be used in those claims to identify the prescriber, the referring provider, and the ordering provider.
 Therefore, while the NPI Final Rule might not require these providers to obtain NPIs, it may be necessary for them to have NPIs in order for the pharmacies and other providers to be reimbursed by health plans.